couchbase/docker/community/sync-gateway/2.1.3/README.md

 # Licensing

 Sync Gateway comes in 2 Editions: Enterprise Edition and Community Edition.
-You can find details on the differences between the 2 and licensing details on the [Sync Gateway Editions](http://developer.couchbase.com/documentation/server/4.5/introduction/editions.html) page.
+You can find details on the differences between the 2 and licensing details on the [Product Editions](https://www.couchbase.com/products/editions) page.

 - **Enterprise Edition** -- free for development, testing and POCs.
 Requires a paid subscription for production deployment.
 Please refer to the [subscribe](https://www.couchbase.com/subscriptions-and-support) page for details on enterprise edition agreements.
 - **Community Edition** -- free for unrestricted use for community users.